SEO & Visibility

 Summary

-• Local Pack dominance: Google displays 3 local businesses with a map for "service + location" searches
+• Local Pack dominance: Google shows 3 local businesses with a map for "service + location" searches

 • NAP consistency required: Name, Address, Phone number must be identical everywhere for AI recognition

-• Hyperlocal link building: Links from Belgian news media, associations, and event pages carry more weight
+• Hyperlocal link building: Links from Belgian news media, associations, event pages carry more weight

-• Optimized Google Business Profile: Complete information, UTM tags, regular updates, and active review responses
+• Optimised Google Business Profile: Complete profile, UTM tags, regular updates and active review responses

 • Local landing pages: Unique content per location, embedded maps, local testimonials, FAQ per region

-• Voice search integration: Optimize for "near me" queries with natural language and a fast mobile site
+• Voice search integration: Optimise for "near me" queries with natural language and a fast mobile site

-Local SEO has been an important part of online marketing for years, but in 2026, it will become crucial for Belgian SMEs looking to grow in an increasingly competitive digital market.
-With new algorithms, AI integrations, and changing consumer behavior, local visibility is no longer optional but a strategic imperative.
-In this article, we delve deep into the latest local SEO strategies for Belgium and how your business can benefit from them.
+Local SEO has been an important part of online marketing for years, but in 2026 it becomes crucial for Belgian SMEs looking to grow in a digital market that is becoming increasingly competitive.
+With new algorithms, AI integrations and changing consumer behaviour, local visibility is no longer optional, but a strategic must.
+In this article we dive deep into the latest local SEO strategies for Belgium and how your business can benefit from them.

 What is local SEO in 2026?

-Local SEO (Search Engine Optimization) focuses on optimizing your online presence to be more visible in local searches such as "web designer Ghent" or "physiotherapist in Leuven".
-In these types of searches, Google often displays the so-called Local Pack (a map with three local businesses) and Google Business Profiles.
+Local SEO (Search Engine Optimization) focuses on optimising your online presence to be more visible in local searches such as “web designer Ghent” or “physiotherapist in Leuven”.
+Google often shows the so-called Local Pack (a map with three local businesses) and Google Business Profiles for these types of searches.

-In 2026, local SEO is much more than an optimized Google Business listing.
-It's about:
+In 2026, local SEO is much more than an optimised Google Business listing.
+It revolves around:

 • NAP consistency (Name, Address, Phone number)